 Knee replacement surgery works best for patients with severe arthritis throughout the knee.
 This is seen most often in older adults, but can also occur in younger patients due to a significant injury or infection.

 When arthritis knee pain severely limits the ability to walk, work or perform the most simple of tasks, knee replacement should be considered.
+(Find a knee replacement surgeon at HSS to suit your specific condition, location and insurance.)

 Keeping your weight down is good for your knee and your overall health.
 Patients should make an effort to begin a preoperative program of exercise.
 Simple isometrics (muscle tensing exercises) help strengthen your leg muscles in preparation for postoperative walking.